 A Business Knowledge Model is represented in a DRD as a rectangle with two clipped corners, normally drawn with solid lines, as shown in Table 1.
-Implementations SHALL be able to label each Business Knowledge Model by displaying its Name, and MAY be able to label it by displaying other properties such as its Description.
-If displayed, the label SHALL be different from the labels of all the DRD elements in the same DRD and SHALL be clearly inside the shape of the DRD element.
+The Name of the Business Knowledge Model MUST be displayed inside the shape unless it is overridden by the text attribute of the associated DMNDI:DMNLabel element, which MUST be displayed instead.